New in version: 2.2.0

 method copies all components (tools, resources, templates, prompts) from one FastMCP

 instance (the subserver) into another (the main server).
-A prefix
+An optional prefix

 How Importing Works